Call or text us

-Cognitive decline often gets dismissed as an inevitable part of aging.
+Cognitive decline is often dismissed as an inevitable part of aging.
 But what if nature itself provides a defense?
-Recent evidence suggests that wild blueberries small, vibrant, and unassuming may hold significant promise for preserving memory, speed of processing, and brain health in older adults.
+Recent evidence suggests that wild blueberries for brain health may hold significant promise.
+Small, vibrant, and unassuming, they could help preserve memory, processing speed, and overall cognitive function in older adults.

 As people age, even mild memory changes or delayed processing can make everyday tasks feel more taxing.
 Things like slower recall during conversations, lagging responses, or difficulty switching between tasks can erode confidence and quality of life.
 These changes may seem benign at first, but they can signal deeper neurological shifts that, over time, may contribute to conditions like mild cognitive impairment or dementia.